Skip to main content

 At the heart of this issue is a sophisticated communication network known as the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Think of this as the command and control center for your reproductive health.
 The hypothalamus, a small region in your brain, releases a critical signaling molecule called Gonadotropin-Releasing Hormone (GnRH).

-This hormone travels to the nearby pituitary gland, instructing it to produce two other essential hormones ∞ (LH) and (FSH).
+This hormone travels to the nearby pituitary gland, instructing it to produce two other essential hormones ∞ Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These two messengers then travel through the bloodstream to the testes.
 LH is the primary signal for the testes to produce testosterone, while FSH is the signal for them to produce sperm.
 It is an elegant and finely tuned system of hormonal checks and balances.

 When you introduce external testosterone through TRT, your brain senses that testosterone levels are high.
 In response, it dials down its own production of GnRH.
 This is a natural feedback loop, similar to how a thermostat turns off the furnace once a room reaches the desired temperature.

-The reduction in leads to a drop in LH and FSH, which in turn causes the testes to decrease both testosterone and sperm production.
+The reduction in GnRH leads to a drop in LH and FSH, which in turn causes the testes to decrease both testosterone and sperm production.
 This is the biological root of testosterone-induced infertility.
 The system is not broken; it is simply responding to the new information it is receiving.

 The challenge, then, is to find a way to send a different message to the HPG axis, one that encourages it to restart its own signaling cascade even while on, or after, therapy.